 All the evidence at the crime scene pointed toward Sharon, and the investigators wanted to search the house.
 But even though her family encouraged her to give consent, Sharon refused.
 She was then voluntarily taken to the station for her first statement, and the investigators searched the house after obtaining a search warrant.
 As per reports, they noticed “something on the wall that appeared to be a blood stain or blood spatter” on the headboard as well as the ceiling in the main bedroom.

-Furthermore, the bedding and related items such as pillow cases and sheets had been stripped and tossed in a black trash bag.
+Furthermore, the bedding and related items, such as pillowcases and sheets, had been stripped and tossed in a black trash bag.
 The discovery of the cleaning supplies on the kitchen counter helped the investigators deduce that “a cleanup had taken place.”
 In her first statement, Sharon denied any involvement in her husband’s death and painted an image of a “fairytale” marriage with no abuse on any part.
 Sharon’s marriage with Gordon was her 10th; he was her high school sweetheart.

 Sharon claimed that Gordon had gone to fix the fuse box of his truck, and she was in the shower when she saw the truck was on fire.
 She woke up an ailing James, 19, who was recovering from kidney surgery, and called 911.
 However, her delay in answering simple questions and scratch marks on her legs made the investigators suspicious.
 Sharon’s statement quickly changed when she heard about the discoveries made in the home by the investigators.
 She then claimed that Gordon was abusive and controlling and said, “He had the gun in my mouth and he told me he was gonna blow my brains out.”

 According to Sharon, the gun went off accidentally.
 She then wrapped Gordon’s body in a blanket, pulled it to the truck, and set it on fire using gasoline.
 Sharon also stated that James was asleep in his room during the whole situation.
-Investigators soon learned that Gordon had started working at US Steel and took out a life insurance policy for $175,000 the next day after their wedding.
-There was also an insurance policy on the Maxwell residence that would pay off the loan in case anyone of them died.
+Investigators soon learned that Gordon had started working at US Steel and took out a life insurance policy for $175,000 the day after their wedding.
+There was also an insurance policy on the Maxwell residence that would pay off the loan in case anyone died.

 Sharon could not collect the life insurance payout since Gordon had to be employed for at least 90 days.
 The probe also reported Sharon cheating on Gordon with one of her exes, Joseph Adam Stroman.
 In his testimony, Stroman told the court that he had a “sexual encounter” with Sharon “two weeks and one day before” Gordon’s murder.
 He added that a week prior to the fateful day when Gordon lost his life, Sharon warned him about Gordon finding out about their reported affair.
 “Gordon was watching her phone.
 She had to be careful,” Stroman said.